 A bench one Artani (45.72 cm) wide is then to be prepared all around the wall up to the door.

-An oven of clay should be prepared in center of the room.
+An oven of clay should be prepared in centre of the room.
 Its diameter should be four Hastas (1.8 m) and height should be equal to that of an individual.

 It should be circular in shape and should have many fine holes.
 The pillar-like oven should have a lid.
 This should be filled up with the fuel of Khadira – Black Catechu and Ashvakarna (Dipterocarpus alatus Roxb), etc. and should be ignited.